VSS Enterprise crash

-The VSS Enterprise crash occurred on October 31, 2014, when the VSS Enterprise, a SpaceShipTwo experimental spaceflight test vehicle operated by Virgin Galactic, suffered a catastrophic in-flight breakup during a test flight and crashed in the Mojave Desert near Cantil, California.
+The VSS Enterprise crash occurred on October 31, 2014, when VSS Enterprise, a SpaceShipTwo experimental spaceflight test vehicle operated by Virgin Galactic, suffered a catastrophic in-flight breakup during a test flight and crashed in the Mojave Desert near Cantil, California.
 Co-pilot Michael Alsbury was killed and pilot Peter Siebold was seriously injured.

 The National Transportation Safety Board later concluded that the breakup was caused by Alsbury's premature unlocking of the air brake device used for atmospheric re-entry.
 The NTSB said other important factors in the accident were inadequate design safeguards, poor pilot training and lack of rigorous oversight by the Federal Aviation Administration (FAA).

 Accident

 On the day of the accident, Enterprise was performing a test flight – powered flight 4 (PF04) – in which it was dropped from the WhiteKnightTwo carrier aircraft, VMS Eve, after taking off from the Mojave Air and Space Port.
 The test flight was the aircraft's first powered flight in nine months, and was to include the first flight testing of a new, more powerful and steadier-thrust hybrid rocket engine whose fuel grain was composed of nylon instead of rubber.
 The flight was the aircraft's 55th, and its 35th free flight.
 VSS Enterprise was crewed by pilot Peter Siebold and co-pilot Michael Alsbury.

 According to the NTSB briefing, SpaceShipTwo (SS2) dropped from the mother ship as planned and fired its new hybrid rocket engine normally.
 About eleven seconds later, the space plane violently broke apart, substantially giving the appearance of an explosion, and creating a 35 mi debris field.
 Witnesses reported seeing a parachute before the aircraft crashed.
 Alsbury was killed in the crash.
 Siebold survived with serious injuries and was transported to Antelope Valley Hospital in nearby Lancaster.
 The carrier aircraft, VMS Eve, landed safely.

 There was initial conjecture from some industry experts that the new rocket engine was at fault, but this was quickly disproved when the craft's engine and propellant tanks were recovered intact; indicating there was no explosion due to either the solid (nylon-based) or liquid (nitrous oxide) components of the hybrid engine.